jundalisay/pantryhub/content/en/_index.md

   title : "Get Points for What You Do"
   # Let's Build a Better World After the Great Reset
   # image : "banner-art.svg"
-  youtube: "Y8gkzT8SF7Q"
+  # youtube: "Y8gkzT8SF7Q"
+  youtube: "xfqvWMia6uM"
-  content : "Pantry is a decentralized economic system that uses bilateral points through meetups in order to mitigate inflation and unemployment"
+  content : "Pantry Points is a decentralized economic system that uses bilateral points through meetups in order to mitigate inflation and unemployment"
   mainbuttons:
     - label : "Register in the Waitlist"
       color: "success"